 116. Where is the arterial catheter usually placed?

-Radial, ulnar, brachial, axillary, femoral.
+Radial, ulnar, brachial, axillary, and femoral.

-117. Where is the arterial line most often placed and why?
+117. Where is the arterial line most often placed, and why?

 118. What is low blood pressure a late sign of?